 You should download the BEAT taxi app before arriving in Greece.
 This is our answer to Uber.
 Uber has actually been banned in Greece since April 2018, and the government specified that only licensed taxis could be used.

 The taxis on BEAT are official yellow city taxis.
-Howeer, it is better to order taxis via the app than to hail them in person in order to avoid scams.
+However, it is better to order taxis via the app than to hail them in person in order to avoid scams.
 This way you know what the price of the cab is before you get in.

 Taxi drivers are a breed of their own wherever you travel in the world.
-In Greece this is no different.
+In Greece, this is no different.

-Opening Times in Greece
+Opening times in Greece can seem obscure

 Most stores and businesses in Greece are open from 9 am until 9 pm and closed on Sundays.
 Large retailers and branch stores will be open continuously throughout this time.